RocketScienceProjects/info_deploy/README.md

+# info_deploy

 Repository host all the required shell scripts and configurations needed to perform a deployment orchestration on an Informatica Powercenter.

-To use it via jenkins, there are 2 ways:
+# To use it via jenkins, there are 2 ways:
 1. install the Command line utility on the jenkins agents
 2. Perform remote invokation of the scripts from the Informatica server